GlareDB/glaredb.github.io/tutorials/save-query-output.md

 <!--TODO: add link below -->

-For more information, see the page on `CREATE VIEW`
+For more information, see the page on `CREATE VIEW`.

 ## Copying the Results of a Query to a File

 ### Copying to a local Excel File

-Perhaps after running a query, you've found something noteworthy in the data about users in the United States.
+Perhaps after running a query you've found something noteworthy in the data about users in the United States.
 Now you'd like to share the results with a colleague who is great with Excel, but is not as comfortable with SQL.
 You can
 run: